credes/first-time-offender/privacy-policy-en.md

 #### User

-The individual using this Application, which must coincide with or be authorized by the Data Subject, to whom the Personal Data refer.
+The individual using this Application, which must coincide with or be authorized by the Data Subject, to whom the Personal Data refers.

 #### Data Subject